 - Italy: 18

-- Taxation and Customs Union: (66 cases) - Customs / Indirect taxation / Direct taxation
+- Taxation and the Customs Union: (33 cases) indirect taxation / direct taxation / customs

-The graph below shows newly opened EU Pilot cases during 2022 by policy area:
+The chart below shows newly opened EU Pilot cases in 2023 by policy area: